open-telemetry/opamp-spec/README.md

-When the Server is overloaded and is unstable to process the AgentToServer message it SHOULD respond with an ServerToAgent message with error_response field set in the [Body](#body) and the [type](#type) of [ErrorResponse](#errorresponse-message) message set to UNAVAILABLE. ~~The agent SHOULD retry the message.~~ _(Note: retrying individual messages is not possible since we no longer have sequence ids and don't know which message failed)._ The agent SHOULD disconnect, wait, then reconnect again and resume its operation.
+When the Server is overloaded and is unstable to process the AgentToServer message it SHOULD respond with an ServerToAgent message with error_response field set in the [Body](#body) and the [type](#type) of [ServerErrorResponse](#servererrorresponse-message) message set to UNAVAILABLE.
-The retry_info field may be optionally set with retry_after_nanoseconds field specifying how long the Agent SHOULD wait before ~~retiring the message~~
+~~The agent SHOULD retry the message.~~ _(Note: retrying individual messages is not possible since we no longer have sequence ids and don't know which message failed)._ The agent SHOULD disconnect, wait, then reconnect again and resume its operation.
+The retry_info field may be optionally set with retry_after_nanoseconds field specifying how long the Agent SHOULD wait before ~~retiring the message~~ reconnecting:
-reconnecting:

 ```protobuf